lsprangers/lsprangers.github.io/docs/design_systems/search_system/CANDIDATE_GENERATION.md

 ***Overall it's goal is to reduce the search space while still keeping all true positives***

-It's also done relatively quickly, ideally in a way where we can index / lookup a matrix or user history in a relatively fast fashion, on services that have been updated in the background by our web servers.
-Basically, we are hoping that as users use our service their item and user history have been being updated and sent to our search systems in real-time, and when we need this information our architecture is setup to be real-time responsive
+It's also done relatively quickly, ideally in a way where you can index / lookup a matrix or user history in a relatively fast fashion, on services that have been updated in the background by our web servers.
+Basically, you are hoping that as users use our service their item and user history have been being updated and sent to our search systems in real-time, and when you need this information our architecture is setup to be real-time responsive

-In Candidate Generation, ***Queries are Users and we compare them to Items***
+In Candidate Generation, ***Queries are Users and you compare them to Items***

 ### User-Item Matrices
-Our [Embeddings](/docs/transformer_and_llm/EMBEDDINGS.md) concept paper discusses this in detail, but for all of our systems we generally have 2 key components - queries (users) and items
+Our [Embeddings](/docs/transformer_and_llm/EMBEDDINGS.md) concept paper discusses this in detail, but for all of our systems you generally have 2 key components - queries (users) and items

 Over time users engage with items (which might be other users!), and this is a scorable numeric metric - they either rank them (movies), watch them (Youtube video watch time), read them (Newspaper post read through length), or engage with them (check another users page)